kirei/wapi2nsconf/README.md

 ## Building

-This package uses [Poetry](https://python-poetry.org/) for packaging and dependency management.
+This package uses [UV](https://docs.astral.sh/uv/) for packaging and dependency management.
 To build a wheel, use:

-    poetry build
+    uv build

 ## Templates